Vacant Possession | What Does It Mean and What Do Sellers Need to Know?

 What does Vacant Possession Mean?

-When transferring ownership of a property from one person to another (a process, known as conveyancing), it is the responsibility of the seller (and their solicitor) to draw up a legal contract, covering details of the sale.
-This will include things like the agreed price, boundaries to the property, planning or legal restrictions, services like drainage and gas and also the items to be left in the property (such as curtains or white goods).
+Transferring a property from one person to another is a process known as conveyancing.
+During the conveyancing process, it is the seller's responsibility (and their solicitor's) to draw up a legal contract covering all the details.
+This will include things like the agreed price, boundaries to the property, planning or legal restrictions - services like drainage and gas.
+It will also cover those items that should be left on the property, such as curtains or white goods.

-If the contract stipulates that the property is to be sold with vacant possession, this means that the property must be clear of all residents (or tenants) when the sale is completed and contain only the physical items that have been pre-agreed to stay where they are.
+It is in this contract that it will be stipulated whether the property will be sold with vacant possession.
+Vacant possession means the property must be clear of all residents (or tenants) when the sale is completed and contain only the physical items that have been pre-agreed to stay where they are.

-Vacant possession essentially means three things.
+Vacant possession means three things.
 At the point of sale...

-- The property must be free of people - whether they be the owners, tenants or squatters - with the new owners, legally and physically, able to move in.
+- The property must be free of people - whether they are owners, tenants or squatters - with the new owners, legally and physically, able to move in.

-- The property must be free of chattels - such as furniture, personal items and yes, rubbish or items to throw away, too.
-Chattels are distinct from fixtures, although sometimes that distinction can be blurred.
-What remains in the home, needs to be pre-agreed and negotiated.
+- The property must be free of chattels like furniture or personal items.
+And yes, this applies to rubbish and items to throw away too.
+Chattels are distinct from fixtures, although that distinction can be blurry.
+The important thing is that what remains in the home needs to be pre-agreed and negotiated.

 Selling a Home with Sitting Tenants

-Landlords who are looking to sell a buy-to-let with tenants in situ will not be 'selling with vacant possession' so it wouldn't be included in the contract and the new owner would inherit landlord-status.
+Landlords looking to sell a buy-to-let with tenants in situ will not be 'selling with vacant possession'.
+In a case like this, a stipulation for vacant possession wouldn't be included in the contract, and the new owner would inherit landlord status.

-If you are such a landlord then you will need to discuss the legal implications of selling your property with tenants included with your conveyancing solicitor who will be able to guide you through the process.
+If you are such a landlord, you must discuss the legal implications of selling your property with tenants living there with your conveyancing solicitor.
+They will be able to guide you through the process.

-The main, differences, however between this scenario and a more traditional exchange between homeowners, legally speaking, will lie with those documents that pertain to the tenancy agreement(s).
+However, the main differences between this scenario and a more traditional exchange between homeowners (legally speaking) will lie with those documents that pertain to the tenancy agreement(s).

 What Does a Buyer Need to Know/Do?

-It is important to realise that your conveyancing solicitor will not visit the property in question.
-If you, as a buyer, are concerned - if there is evidence of habitation when you were assured the house was empty - then you need to speak with your solicitor promptly.
+The conveyancing solicitor will not visit the property in question.
+If you, as a buyer, are concerned - and if there's evidence of habitation after you were assured the house was empty - then you should speak with your solicitor promptly.

-Finally, a buyer shouldn't put up with any nonsense.
-Whilst tenants or squatters represent a big breach of the rules around vacant repossession, unwanted sofas, beds or piles of masonry in the garden are all breaches of contract.
+Finally, buyers shouldn't put up with any nonsense.
+Whilst tenants or squatters might represent a sizable breach of the rules around vacant repossession, unwanted sofas, beds or even masonry in the garden: these will all (likely) be breaches of contract.

 And yet these breaches are harder to resolve after you have taken possession of the property.

-It is best to inspect a home, before an exchange of contracts, to ensure that the conditions stipulated in those contracts are being met.
-This is doubly true of a house, where tenants have been living because they have rights to the property too.
+It is best to inspect a home before an exchange of contract.
+This ensures that the conditions stipulated in those contracts are being met.
+But this is doubly true of a house where tenants have been living because they have rights to the property, too.

 What Does a Seller Need to Know/Do?

-If you are a landlord or buy-to-let investor, selling a property with vacant possession then you need all tenants and their personal effects gone from the house, at the point that the new owner takes over.
+If you are a landlord or buy-to-let investor, you need to know selling a property with vacant possession means your tenants and their personal effects must be gone from the house when the new owner takes over.

-This is a legal obligation and it includes rubbish and concepts around leaving the property in a 'fit state' to pass on.
+This is a legal obligation.
+It includes rubbish and concepts around leaving the property in a 'fit state' to pass on.

-Failure to live up to the expectation of the contract can land you in trouble.
-If you breach your contract then the new owner could have a legal claim against you that could result in a delay of payment or see you liable for damages.
+Failing to live up to your contractual obligations will create trouble for you.
+If you breach the contract, the new owner could have a legal claim against you.
+This could result in a delay of the payment or see you liable for damages.

 What if a Seller Fails to Grant Vacant Possession?

-Should the home be turned over without vacant possession, should it be specified in the contract, the buyer has a number of options available.
+Should the home be turned over without vacant possession, should it be specified in the contract, the buyer has several options available.

-This can include an application to the courts to order the seller to fulfil the terms of the contract and pay damages or it could include cancelling the contract and claiming back the deposit.
+This can include an application to the courts to order the seller to fulfil the terms of the contract and pay damages.
+Or it could mean cancelling the contract and claiming back the deposit.

-But it is essential to note that every contract covering a house sale is specific to the individual transaction which means any and all courses of action will depend on what exactly the contract contains.
+But it is essential to note that every contract covering a house sale is specific to the individual transaction.
+This means any course of action will depend on what the contract says.